Packing your mom purse for outdoor adventure

 Pack your mom purse so you’re always ready for family fun

-An outside drink pocket is super handy for a water bottle or coffee cup (this one’s my fave)… or for carrying your bear spray if that’s more your style.
+An outside drink pocket is super handy for a water bottle or travel mug (this one’s my fave)… or for carrying your bear spray if that’s more your style (and need).

 Add a package of tissues or just throw in those unused napkins you get from the drive-through.